Robin’s Egg Macarons

 The most important thing to remember is that macarons are finicky.
 Even if they don’t look perfect, they’ll still taste great!

 The number one tip I have for making French macaron shells is to be patient.
-Like I said above, it can take a number of tries to get a perfect batch.
-My first batch of macarons came out well enough, though there were a few cracked shells.
-It took me quite a few months, though, to feel confident that each batch I put in the oven would turn out.
+It can take a number of tries to get a perfect batch.
+My first few batches came out really nicely, but it took me months to feel like I had finally gotten the hang of macarons.
+And then the clock reset when we moved and I had to learn how to make macarons all over again in my new kitchen!

 Recommended Supplies for Making Macarons

-Each oven and home varies, so while these supplies are the cream of the crop when it comes to making macarons, you may find something that works better for you in your home.
+Each oven and home varies.
+While these supplies are the cream of the crop when it comes to making macarons in my home, you may find something that works better for you in yours.

 In my old house and old oven, I could use a dark nonstick pan and parchment paper on top of silicon macaron mats with no issues.
-In my new house and new oven, I have to use aluminum pans with silicon macaron mats (affiliate links).
+In my new house and new oven, I have to use aluminum pans with silicon macaron mats.

 If you are following all the steps and your macarons still aren’t consistent after three batches, I would look into your supplies.
 Try changing one variable at a time to determine what the problem is.